 Membership for post-graduate students

 The Student Union also supervises the interests of post-graduate students.
-Post-graduate students who have joined the Student Union are entitled to all the same Student Union services as the basic degree students and most benefits are also available with a post-graduate student card.
+Post-graduate students who have joined the Student Union are entitled to all the same Student Union services as the basic degree (Bachelor’s and Master’s degree) students and most benefits are also available with a post-graduate student card.

 Post-graduate students are not entitled to discounts in public transport nor the student meal discount.
 However, the student owned restaurant Juvenes offers post-graduate students a chance for a more affordable lunch.

 Tamy provides a number of services for its members and the nearly 80 organizations under Tamy.
 These services include among other things health services at the FSHS, free legal counselling, counselling in student-related matters, events, activities and much more.
 One of the most important benefits is the student card and all the discounts it brings (for more information on the discounts, please see the student discounts and benefits section).

 Tamy works hard to protect the rights of its members, not only at the University of Tampere but also in the whole Tampere region.
 The most important statutory duty of the Student Union is to nominate student representatives to the administrative bodies of the University and its schools.
 Students are therefore represented in decision-making processes.
 Moreover, Tamy is an expert, gives statements, takes a stand on student issues and represents students in several draft working groups.

 Tamy is a member of the National Union of University Students in Finland (SYL) is which is an essential agent on a national level.
 All the student benefits and discounts, such as student financial aid and meal subsidy, have been negotiated by the Finnish student unions either together or individually, and this work continues tirelessly.
 A recent example of the student unions’ supervision of interests is campaigning to keep university studies free of charge.